 How to push results further

-- One named place per song (Chang’an, Lin’an, Suzhou) — anchors the era
+- Use one named place per song (Chang’an, Lin’an, Suzhou) to anchor the era; a generic “ancient city” lets the model drift

 - Generate three versions with different core repeated phrases and pick the most singable

-- Read the chorus aloud — if it could fit any period drama, tighten the era imagery
+- Read the chorus aloud — if it could slot into any period drama, the era imagery is too thin

 FAQ

-Q: How is this different from ancient-poetic or Song-dynasty lyrics?
+Q: How is guofeng romance different from ancient-poetic or Song-dynasty (ci) lyrics?

-A: Guofeng romance is modern Mandarin written with Chinese-style imagery, not classical Chinese or strict ci form.
-Easier to sing, more accessible, more popular for drama themes.
+A: Guofeng romance is modern Mandarin written with Chinese-style imagery, not classical Chinese or strict ci tunes.
+It is easier to sing, more accessible, and the default mode for streaming-era period-drama themes.
+Ancient-poetic prompts deliberately push toward文言 (classical) diction; these stay singable.

-Q: Can the chorus be in modern Mandarin?
+Q: Can the chorus be in plain modern Mandarin?

-A: Yes — that is the whole point of modern guofeng.
-Vincent Fang’s lyrics for Jay Chou’s “East Wind Breaks” are the template: modern phrasing with classical imagery.
+A: Yes — that is the whole point.
+Vincent Fang’s lyrics for Jay Chou’s 2003 song “East Wind Breaks” (东风破) are the founding template, often summed up as 三古三新: old verse, old culture, old melody paired with new singing, new arrangement, new concept.
+Modern phrasing carries classical imagery.

 Q: How do I keep it from sounding like an anime opening?

 A: Anchor to one specific dynasty and one specific character pairing.
-Generic “ancient lovers” defaults to anime-cosplay vibe.
+Generic “ancient lovers” defaults to an anime-cosplay vibe because the model has nothing concrete to render.

-A: ang, ou, an, ai, i.
-Avoid uncommon rhymes for romance — they pull the song into novelty territory.
+A: ang, ou, an, ai, and i.
+Avoid uncommon rhymes for romance — they pull the song toward novelty territory and fight the soft mood.